 any other persons reasonably necessary for the purposes of investigating matters the subject of your disclosure.

-To ensure the confidentiality of a whistleblower’s identity, Envato will take steps to ensure:
+To assist maintain the confidentiality of a whistleblower’s identity, Envato may take steps to ensure:

 all personal information or reference to the whistleblower witnessing an event is redacted;

 the whistleblower is referred to in a gender-neutral context;

 where possible, the whistleblower is contacted to help identify certain aspects of their disclosure that could inadvertently identify them; and